MagForceSeven/Starfire/StarfireMessenger/README.md

 ### Epic

-To make the custom nodes work as required, [two](https://github.com/EpicGames/UnrealEngine/pull/12431) [modifications](https://github.com/EpicGames/UnrealEngine/pull/11771) are required to an Engine node.
+To make the custom nodes work as required, [a modification](https://github.com/EpicGames/UnrealEngine/pull/11771) is required to an Engine node.
 To prevent users from having to also modify their engine, some nodes have been duplicated and renamed in order to support the plugin nodes.
 They've been modified so that they shouldn't interfere with normal use of blueprints, even though there are technically two of the same kind of node type present.
 These duplicates will be removed if/when the associated pull requests are merged into the Engine.

 ## Detailed Usage